Geam/config_common/README.md

 - -h|--help : display help

 ### Personnal config
-Well, it's just a repo with your file inside.
+Well, it's just a repo with your files inside.
 #### Specific files
 - install.sh : If you provied a install.sh in your personnal repo, the global install.sh will run it